WSTG - Latest

 The list given above details only a few examples, since file extensions are too many to be comprehensively treated here.
 Refer to FILExt for a more thorough database of extensions.

-To identify files having a given extensions a mix of techniques can be employed.
-These techniques can include Vulnerability Scanners, spidering and mirroring tools, manually inspecting the application (this overcomes limitations in automatic spidering), querying search engines (see Testing: Spidering and googling).
+To identify files with a given extension, a mix of techniques can be employed.
+These techniques can include using vulnerability scanners, spidering and mirroring tools, and querying search engines (see Testing: Spidering and googling).
+Manual inspection of the application can also be beneficial, as it overcomes limitations in automatic spidering.
 See also Testing for Old, Backup and Unreferenced Files which deals with the security issues related to “forgotten” files.

 Windows 8.3 legacy file handling can sometimes be used to defeat file upload filters.